Causal progress with imperfect placebo treatments and outcomes: Partially linear and non-parametric framework

 \section{Partially linear and non-parametric framework}

 If investigators are interested in partially linear of fully non-parametric approaches to estimating treatment effects, we can use the omitted variables frameworks from \cite{Chernozhukov2022} to arrive at partial identification frameworks similar to those presented in the main text for settings in which placebo outcomes are available.
-We do not demonstrate the partially linear or non-parametric case for placebo treatments, but in principle this is also possible.